Logging & Audit complete

 - Independent incident detection.
 The organisation can detect security events through its own SIEM, even if the provider's alerting fails or is suppressed.
 This is critical for incidents involving the provider itself.

 - Forensic readiness.
-With tamper-proof, sovereign log storage, the organisation can conduct forensic investigations that produce legally defensible evidence.
+With tamper-evident, sovereign log storage and provider-side admin-action coverage, the organisation can conduct forensic investigations that produce legally defensible evidence.
 The chain of custody for log data is clear and verifiable.

 Remaining dependencies